About the Fellowship for Emerging Leaders in Ministry

 FELM Leadership Team

-The Rev. Dr. Brian Konkol serves as Dean of Hendricks Chapel and Professor of Practice at Syracuse University.
+The Rev. Brian Konkol serves as Vice President and Dean of Hendricks Chapel and Professor of Practice in the College of Arts and Sciences.

 An ordained Lutheran minister, Konkol is responsible for guiding, nurturing, and enhancing religious, spiritual, moral, and ethical life at the University and across its extended community.
 As a member of Chancellor Kent Syverud’s Executive Team, Chancellor’s Council, and University Leadership Team, Konkol provides support and input for university-wide strategic initiatives and overall operations.